Webastronaut/elmar/README.md

 elmar
 =====

 Simple time tracker.
-Checkout the [demo](http://webastronaut.org/labs/elmar/).
+Feel free to request an URL to the demo!

 ## Features: